INTEGRATING HYPNOSIS, MINDFULNESS & CBT

 Next course starts: Saturday February 4th 2017, London – currently full, please call for the waiting list.

 (more dates here)

 Continue with: Diploma in Cognitive Behavioural Hypnotherapy

-The three week Diploma in Cognitive Behavioural Hypnotherapy is acknowledged as one of the leading qualifications in the field.
-This qualification is recognised by the major hypnotherapy organisations (NCH, GHR) and the award is verified, and issued, by a government regulated examinations body (NCFE) as equivalent to NVQ Level 4.
+The three week Diploma in Cognitive Behavioural Hypnotherapy is acknowledged as one of the leading diplomas in the field.
+This award is recognised by the major hypnotherapy organisations (NCH, GHR) and the award is verified, and issued, by a government regulated examinations body (NCFE) as equivalent to NVQ Level 4.
 The course is also approved by The British Psychological Society Learning Centre.

-After completing the course you can continue with home study to gain a second qualification, the Diploma in Stress Management and Resilience Building, accredited by ISMA (The International Stress Management Association).
+After completing the course you can continue with home study to gain a second award, the Diploma in Stress Management and Resilience Building, accredited by ISMA (The International Stress Management Association).